 O-Plan has explicit facilities for managing a number of different options which it is considering.
 O-Plan has an agent level agenda, and agendas which relate to each option it is considering (in fact these are part of the plan representation for these options - the I part of $\langle I-N-OVA \rangle$).
 Many of these options are internal to the planning agent, and are generated during search for a solution.
-Others are important for the interaction between the planner and a user acting as a task assigner.
+Others are important for the interaction between the planner and a user acting as a task assigner (for example interacting with the planner via a supportive environment such as is provided by